Image by Franz Marc Frei Getty Images

-During Soviet times services were forbidden, but the building, along with its huge 6768-pipe organ, built in 1884, underwent a careful reconstruction.
+During Soviet times services were forbidden, but the building, along with its huge 6768-pipe organ, built in 1884, underwent a careful reconstruction in 1983.
 It was used as a classical-music venue, which it very much remains now, although services have been resumed since the Lutheran archbishop of Latvia moved in.

 The floor and walls of the huge interior are dotted with old stone tombs – note the carved symbols denoting the rank or post of the occupant.
 Eminent citizens would pay to be buried as close to the altar as possible.
 In 1709 the cholera and typhoid outbreak that killed a third of Rīga’s population was blamed on a flood that inundated the tombs, whereupon new burials were banned.